moq-wg/moq-transport/draft-ietf-moq-transport.md

 The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects.
 The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE_REQUEST message.
+This parameter is applicable in SUBSCRIBE message.

 ### OBJECT SEQUENCE Parameter